 Don’t forget to read: Learning to be selfish

 3. Realistically evaluate the criticism you receive

 Your family might be surprised by your sudden changes.
 Why have you only recently signed up for that online course?
 How are you all of a sudden going on a long trip?
 Why have you decided to leave your husband after all these years?

 - What other people think doesn’t matter, and you only need to explain yourself once.
 Everyone has the right to be the architect of their own happiness, and you need to find the balance between what you want, think, need, and do.

-There comes a time in everyone’s life when they will say the following: “I do what I feel and I have no regrets.”
+There comes a time in everyone’s life when they will say the following: “I do what I feel like doing and I have no regrets.”
 It’s a step in the direction of maturity and freedom, where you act out of respect not only for others, but for yourself.